Trauma Informed Massage

 Trauma-informed massage is not about fixing trauma or promising a cure.
 Any therapist who claims they can “heal” your trauma is misleading you.
 Trauma leaves its mark on your nervous system, your body, and your experience of the world, and that cannot be erased.

-What massage offers is something different but profoundly important.
-It is a space held safely by a skilled and qualified practitioner, where your nervous system can pause, your body can reconnect, and you can feel contained, supported, and grounded in the moment.
+What trauma informed massage offers is something different and profoundly important.
+It is a space held by a skilled and qualified practitioner, where your nervous system can pause, your body can reconnect, and you can feel contained, supported, and grounded in the moment.

 Navigating trauma responses